 The New Prairie United School Corporation is taking proactive measures to ensure the safety of our students and staff and the security of our educational facilities.
-Students and staff routinely practice fire drills, storm drills, and lockdown drills.
+Students and staff routinely practice emergency drills based on the Standard Response Protocol (SRP).
 An emergency plan for all emergency situations has been developed and communicated to staff and students.
+All drills are practiced according to state requirements and local guidance.